babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 This was [changed in v7](https://github.com/babel/babel/pull/6280) so that it won't auto inject the `"use strict"` directive unless it actually is a `module`.

+It was also not in Babel's original scope to compile dependencies: we actually got issue reports that people would accidently do it, making the build slower.
+So there may be a lot of defaults and documentation in the tooling that purposely not allow compiling `node_modules`.

 ### Using Non-Standard Syntax

 There are many issues with *shipping* uncompiled proposal syntax (this post was inspired by [Dan's concern](https://twitter.com/dan_abramov/status/1009179550134296577) about this).

 #### Staging Process

-- The [TC39 staging process](https://tc39.github.io/process-document/) does not always move forward: there is the possibility for a proposal to move to any point in the process: even moving backwards from Stage 3 to Stage 2 as the case with Numeric Separators (`1_000`) or dropped entirely (`Object.observe()`, and others we may have forgotten 😁)
+The [TC39 staging process](https://tc39.github.io/process-document/) does not always move forward: a proposal can move to any point in the process: even moving backwards from Stage 3 to Stage 2 as the case with Numeric Separators (`1_000`),  dropped entirely (`Object.observe()`, and others we may have forgotten 😁), or just stall like function bind (`a::b`) or decorators until recently.

-- Summary: Stage 0 has no criteria and is just an idea, Stage 1 is accepting that the problem is worth solving, Stage 2 is about describing a solution in spec text, Stage 3 means the specific solution is thought out, and Stage 4 means that it is ready for inclusion with tests, multiple browser implementations, and in-the-field experience.
+- Summary of the Stages: Stage 0 has no criteria and is just an idea, Stage 1 is accepting that the problem is worth solving, Stage 2 is about describing a solution in spec text, Stage 3 means the specific solution is thought out, and Stage 4 means that it is ready for inclusion with tests, multiple browser implementations, and in-the-field experience.
-- The committee would advise that Stage 0-2 is still experimental.

 #### Using Proposals